 Select ‘Help’ on the ‘Daily Limit’ page for more information.

 To transfer funds between your own account and other financial institutions select Transfer Money in the Transfer & BPAYs section.
 Transfers can only be made to Australian bank accounts with a BSB and account number.

 If you have a Many to Sign account, you as an individual are unable to perform a transaction without all parties to that account authorising it.
 To enable individual authorisation of transactions:

 - Begin your transaction, for example, a BPAY

 - You will be prompted to Authorise the transaction

 - You request Authorisation and immediately the system emails all parties to the account notifying them a transaction – BPAY – has been requested.

-- They then log in to Online Banking, navigate to Pending Authorisations, and click Authorised
+- They then log in to Online Banking, navigate to Pending Authorisations, and click Authorise

-- Once all signatories to the account have clicked Authorised, your transaction is processed.
+- Once all signatories to the account have clicked Authorise, your transaction is processed.